lcnetdev/marcauth-to-madsrdf/README.md

 ## Running

+First, set up 'config.sh':

+`cp bin/config-default.sh bin/config.sh`

+Modify `config.sh` to add location of JAVA_HOME and details about chosen executable.
+For Saxon, this is the location of the Saxon Jar.
+For MarkLogic, the HTTP end point.

-Generically, the commands take the following form:
+Next, generically, the commands take the following form:

 `./bin/{executable}.sh {marcxml-file} {model}`